vatpac-technology/sops/docs/pacific/Papua-New-Guinea/Port Moresby (AYPY)/TCU.md

 Airspace `BCTA` to `A150` is classified as Class C. Airspace `SFC` to `BCTA` is considered Class F.

+Refer to the [PNG Local instructions](../) for more information about Class F operations.

 ## Coordination
 ### Enroute